-The Importance of Breakfast We have all heard our mothers talk to us about the importance of breakfast.
-I am sure you heard the same thing I did.that it was the most important meal of the day.
+We have all heard our mothers talk to us about the importance of breakfast.
+I am sure you heard the same thing I did, how it was the most important meal of the day.
 And Mom was right.
 But even she didn’t realize how important it truly was.
-And that is because with the obesity statistics in this country being what they are1 one of the most common denominators of those who are obese is that they skip breakfast!2 So with the importance of breakfast established, what kind of breakfast should you have?
-Obviously, Krisky Kreme donuts are out.
-And you definitely should eat breakfast at home, because you will consume fewer calories at home.
+Obesity statistics in this country are out of control.
+(1) One of the most common denominators of those who are obese is that they skip breakfast!
+(2) So with the importance of breakfast established, what kind of breakfast should you have?
+Obviously, Krispy Kreme donuts are out.
+And you definitely should eat breakfast at home.
+Without a doubt, you will consume fewer calories at home.

 The first idea is oatmeal.
 Now, don’t groan.
-You may have hated it as a kid but I am going to tell you how to make it that will taste great.
-Get the Quaker Oat Weight Control Maple and Brown Sugar variety, which has 7g of protein, 5g of fiber and only 1g of sugar.
+You may have hated it as a kid.
+Never fear, I am going to tell you how to make great-tasting oatmeal.
+Go buy the Quaker Oat Weight Control Maple and Brown Sugar variety.
+This has 7g of protein, 5g of fiber, and only 1g of sugar.
 Add a tablespoon of all-natural peanut butter to it and microwave with 2/3 cup of water.
 Then add one handful of almonds and one handful of blueberries.
 What you are left with is a 350-calorie powerhouse that will give you everything you need to start your day right…

 - Good levels of the good, healthy fats for heart health.